 On September 23, 2019, we announced the Granger Optimization Project ("GOP").
-We reached substantial completion and achieved first production from the GOP during the fourth quarter of 2023 and expect production to ramp up to its incremental design capacity of 750,000 on an annual basis in 2024.
+During the fourth quarter of 2023, we completed the construction of the GOP and achieved first production.

 During 2022, we entered into definitive agreements to provide transportation services for 100% of the crude oil production associated with two separate standalone deepwater developments that have a combined production capacity of approximately 160,000 barrels per day.
 In conjunction with these agreements, we are expanding the current capacity of our 64% owned CHOPS pipeline and constructing a new 100% owned, approximately 105 mile, 20" diameter crude oil pipeline, the SYNC pipeline, to connect one of the developments to our existing asset footprint in the Gulf of Mexico.
-We plan to complete the construction in line with the producers' plan for first oil achievement, which is currently expected in late 2024 or 2025.
-Additionally, in 2023, we entered into several additional definitive agreements with existing producers to further commit additional volumes transported on our CHOPS pipeline.
+We plan to complete the construction in late 2024 or early 2025 and will be ready for the producers' plan for first oil achievement, which is currently expected in the second quarter of 2025.
+Additionally, in 2023 and 2024, we entered into several additional definitive agreements with existing producers to further commit additional volumes transported on our CHOPS pipeline.
 The producer agreements include long term take-or-pay arrangements and, accordingly, we are able to receive a project completion credit for purposes of calculating the leverage ratio under our credit agreement throughout the construction period.